Guardsquare/proguard-core/README.md

 👉👉👉<a href="">&nbsp;&nbsp;&nbsp; Manual Pages &nbsp;&nbsp;&nbsp;</a>👈 👈 👈
 </h3>

-Below we'll highlight just a few them in order to better showcase the capabilities.
+Below we'll highlight just a few of them in order to better showcase the capabilities.

 - [Creating classes programmatically](#creating-classes-programmatically-manual)